How To Fade In/Out Audio In Premiere Pro (J-Cut & L-Cut).

 Keyframes require a little more effort when creating a fade or crossfade between clips, but it’s a great way to understand how this effect works.

-A fade is where you gradually reduce the gain in audio on one clip over the course of several frames (or seconds).
+A fade is where you gradually reduce the gain in audio on one clip over several frames (or seconds).
 A crossfade does the same thing, but two clips will intersect their fade-in and fade-out points.
 Let’s view a demonstration of both.

-First, let’s create a fade in and out.
+First, let’s create a fade-in and fade-out.
 I have two clips on my timeline.
 I want to fade in on Clip 1 (Green) and fade out of Clip 2 (Blue).

 Screen Shot 2021 07 29 at 5.07.57 PM

 We will start with Clip 1.
-Select Clip 1 by hitting the keyboard shortcut D. Move to the Effects Controls panel in the Source window.
+To select it, use the keyboard shortcut D. Then, Move to the Effects Controls panel in the Source window.

-There are two tabs built into the Effects Controls panel for Audio: Bypass and Level.
+The Effects Controls panel for Audio has two tabs: Bypass and Level.
 We want to create the keyframes with the Levels.

-Create a keyframe by hitting the diamond button circled in red on the photo below.
+Create a keyframe by hitting the diamond button circled in red in the photo below.

 Screen Shot 2021 07 30 at 8.49.19 AM 1

-As mentioned before, a fade-in is when the audio increases gradually over several frames.
+As mentioned, a fade-in is when the audio increases gradually over several frames.

-To create an audio fade-in we will need to decrease the audio on this first keyframe and increase it on the second.
-For this demonstration, I want the fade to take place over the course of half a second.
+To create an audio fade-in, we will need to decrease the audio on this first keyframe and increase it on the second.
+I want the fade to occur over half a second for this demonstration.

 To do this, first click and drag the audio dB level to the left until it reaches minus infinity, which equals complete silence.
 Premiere will automatically update the keyframe.